Summer Study at Colorado State University

 Supplemental Transportation Cost: $150 for 2 weeks, $195 for 3 weeks, $245 for 4 weeks

-ARCHITECTURE: FORT COLLINS WASN’T BUILT IN A DAY -- Many factors go into how structures are designed and where they will be erected.
+ARCHITECTURE: DESIGNING THE FUTURE -- The study of architecture is an exciting multidisciplinary activity that combines design creativity, historical pespective, technical excellence, social responsibilty, and global and environmental leadership.
 Using the areas on and around campus as a textbook, learn how practicing architects develop their ideas into a structural reality.
 Become more aware of the space around you, and determine if it is efficiently being used.
 Instructors will teach you elementary concepts in aesthetics, structures, building design, light and sound.
-Apply what you learn to a small design project that utilizes your new skills.
+Learn to communicate these ideas and apply what is learned to a small design project that utilizes your new skills.

 CALCULUS: WHAT’S YOUR FUNCTION? -- A comprehensive introduction to college calculus including functions, limits, analytic geometry, derivatives, differentials and their applications as well as integrals and their applications.
 Students should have a strong math background having completed 2 years of algebra and 1 year of geometry, and have a working knowledge of pre-calculus.